Terms and Conditions

 12 Cancellation and Returns

 (a) The Customer may only cancel an Order, once the Company has taken any steps to commence the fulfilment of the Order, with the Company's prior written consent (which may be given by email, and at the Company's sole and absolute discretion).
 The Company will refuse to accept any Goods returned to the Company without prior permission.
 Custom-made or modified products are non-returnable.
+This includes printed and branded Goods.

 (b) Goods can only be returned by the Customer following authorisation in writing from the Company's Sales Manager (which may include email) and a returns number.
 Goods must be returned by the Customer to the Company within 7 days of the date of issue of the returns number.